Advanced Friction

 Spatially varying coefficient of friction is achieved by assigning coefficients to each vertex in the mesh.
 However, friction coefficients are not a material property and should instead be assigned to the contact pair.
 This feature will be replaced with a per-pair friction coefficient in a future release.

 You can specify spatially varying coefficients of friction by passing an Eigen::VectorXd to TangentialCollisions::build.
-Each entry in the vector corresponds to the coefficient of friction for a specific vertex in the mesh.
-This allows you to assign different friction coefficients to different parts of the mesh, enabling more realistic simulations of complex materials and surfaces.
+Each entry is the coefficient of friction for one vertex.
+You can assign different coefficients to different parts of the mesh (e.g. rubber in one region, plastic in another).

 You can also provide an optional blend_mu parameter to blend the coefficient of friction on either side of the contact.
 The default behavior is to average the coefficients of friction on both sides, but you can specify a custom blending function if needed (e.g., multiplying them or taking the maximum or minimum).